I’ve said it before and I’m sure I will say it many, MANY more times:

 - Someone promises to get you 10,000 followers or fans but has less than that on his/her own account;

-- Someone promises to get you 10,000 followers (insert sarcastic grin);
+- Someone promises to get you 10,000 followers.
+Period. (insert sarcastic grin);

 - His accounts are active, but all the posts/tweets come flooding in all at once;

-- His posts are scheduled every half hour to the minute (a sign of obvious auto-tweeting)
+- Their posts are scheduled every half hour to the minute (a sign of obvious auto-tweeting)

-- She is running contests on Facebook that contravene Facebook’s Terms of Service (Check out this post on running Facebook contests by Facebook Guru Mari Smith).
+- She is running contests on Facebook that contravene Facebook’s Terms of Service.

 Social networking, social media, social marketing…whatever you choose to call it, is about building relationships, just like in-person networking.
 If you are going to outsource your social media, make sure your “expert” is able to build relationships for him/herself because if they can’t do it for themselves how are they going to do it for you?